 2. Don’t wait—act now!

-Look ahead to the specific concepts students are expected to master for annual end-of-year tests and pace instruction accordingly.
-“You don’t want to be caught off guard come March thinking that students need to know ‘x’ for the tests the next month,” says Skip Fennell, project director of Elementary Mathematics Specialists and Teacher Leaders Project and professor emeritus at McDaniel College in Westminster, Maryland.
-Know the specific standards and back map your teaching from the fall so students are ready.
-Several teachers we know love using the First in Math blended learning program to practice key skills along the way.
-(Psst … Right now, you can create a demo account to try out the tool for free.)
+Look ahead to the specific concepts students need to master for annual end-of-year tests and pace instruction accordingly.
+“You don’t want to be caught off guard come March thinking that students need to know X for the tests the next month,” says Skip Fennell, project director of Elementary Mathematics Specialists and Teacher Leaders Project and professor emeritus at McDaniel College in Westminster, Maryland.
+Know the specific standards and back-map your teaching from the fall so students are ready.

 3. Create a testing pathway.